 EXPLAINER: How Congress will count Electoral College votes

-WASHINGTON (AP) — Wednesday's congressional joint session to count electoral votes has taken on added importance this year as congressional Republicans allied with President Donald Trump are pledging to try and undo Democrat Joe Biden’s victory and subvert the will of the American people.
+WASHINGTON (AP) — Wednesday's congressional joint session to count electoral votes could drag late into the night as some Republicans plan to challenge Democrat Joe Biden's victory in at least six states.

+The plan to object to Biden's electors has added importance to a usually routine step in the path to inauguration and is the broadest effort to challenge a president's win since the Civil War.

-The Republicans — a dozen senators and many more House members — are citing Trump's repeated, baseless charges of widespread fraud.
-They say they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
+The Republicans — at least 13 senators and potentially more than 100 House members — are citing Trump's repeated, baseless charges of widespread fraud.
+Their objections could force multiple votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
+More than a dozen GOP senators have said they won't support the challenges and plan to vote against them.

 There was not widespread fraud in the election, as has been confirmed by a range of election officials and by William Barr, who stepped down as attorney general last month.
 Neither Trump nor any of the lawmakers promising to object to the count have presented credible evidence that would change the outcome.